OnionIoT/lv_micropython/README.md

 # Micropython + lvgl

-Onion fork of LittlevGL's Micropython lvgl bindings.
+Onion fork of LittleVGL's Micropython lvgl bindings.
+Also relies on [Onion's fork of LittleVGL's lv_binding_micropython repo](https://github.com/OnionIoT/lv_binding_micropython)

 **For information abound Micropython lvgl bindings please refrer to [lv_bindings/README.md](https://github.com/littlevgl/lv_bindings/blob/master/README.md)**

 See also [Micropython + LittlevGL](https://blog.littlevgl.com/2019-02-20/micropython-bindings) blog post.

+## Build Instructions for OpenWRT

+See the instructions in [`openwrt/README.md`](./openwrt/README.md) for instructions on building this Micropython + LVGL as an OpenWRT package.

+## Example Code

+See the examples in [`examples/onion`](./examples/onion) for some simple examples.

+And refer to the [LVGL Micropython documentation](https://docs.lvgl.io/en/html/get-started/micropython.html) for programming details.

+---

+> Everything from here on out is from the original LittleVGL repo.
+It does not apply to OpenWRT or the Omega2 platform.

-## Build Instructions
+## Build Instructions (Original LittleVGL Instructions)

 1. `sudo apt-get install build-essential libreadline-dev libffi-dev git pkg-config libsdl2-2.0-0 libsdl2-dev python`
 2. `git clone --recurse-submodules https://github.com/littlevgl/lv_micropython.git`